-Kwara leads APC States in developmental strides – The Sun Nigeria
+Kwara leads APC states in developmental strides – The Sun Nigeria

-Kwara at the weekend emerged with the highest number of points in the September edition of the Progressive Strides, the monthly bulletin tracking the performance of the 21 All Progressives Congress (APC) States.
+Kwara at the weekend came up for national applause as it again emerged the state with the highest number of points in the September edition of the Progressive Strides , the monthly bulletin tracking the performance of the 21 APC States in the country.

 “The entries for the edition witnessed more improvements as regards developmental strides collated from the (Progressive Governors’) Forum States in 2021,” Salihu Mohammed Lukman, Director General of the Forum, wrote in the preface to the 63rd edition of the report.